 RAN Resources & Insight

-FL Omnitele conducted an independent benchmarking campaign in Albania in June 2025 to assess network quality and service experience.
-The benchmark measurements compared voice, data, and application services across the ONE and Vodafone networks.
-Measured areas included 10 cities and the main connecting roads between the cities.
+Omnitele conducted an independent benchmarking campaign in Albania in June 2025, assessing the network quality and service experience.
+The benchmark measurements compared the voice, data and application services in ONE and Vodafone networks.
+Measured areas included 10 cities and main connecting roads between the cities.

 Both operators have started large-scale 5G deployment in Albania.
 5G deployment has had a significant impact on the service experience.
 Typically, 5G deployment directly impacts the download speed benchmark, as 5G can provide a significant boost to the download performance, whereas the impact on upload speeds is somewhat more limited.

-Between the FL Omnitele benchmarks in 2024 and 2025, the average download speed has improved by over 70%.
+Between the Omnitele benchmark in 2024 and 2025, the average download speed has improved by over 70 %.
 Also, average upload speed has improved by over 30 %.
-Application performance has also improved, allowing users to load websites faster, access higher-quality video streaming more quickly, and post content, such as pictures, to social media more quickly.
+Application performance results have also improved, allowing the users to load web sites faster, have faster access to higher quality video streaming and post content, such as pictures, quicker to social media.

 Evaluation of end-user perceived service experience revealed that ONE Albania had the best overall service experience in the benchmarking campaign.
-ONE scored 95.25 points (out of 100), whereas Vodafone scored 91 points.
-ONE outscored Vodafone in each service experience category in the measured areas.
+ONE scored 90.5 points (out of 100), whereas Vodafone scored 85.75 points.
+ONE outscored Vodafone in each service experience category and achieved the highest total service experience score in every measured area.

 Mobile data quality survey in Finland 2024